-- 1 A few questions to Robert G. Price, author of 'Space to create in Chinese Science Fiction'.
+- 1 Uncovering the Depths of Chinese Science Fiction with Robert G. Price, author of ‘Space to create in Chinese Science Fiction‘.

-Robert G. Price, born in Grimsy, UK, has spent many years travelling and working with foreign languages.
-Fascinated by hearing of his Grandfather's military service in Hong Kong in the 1940's, he first started learning Cantonese as a teenager.
-Teaching in East Asia for nearly five years gave him the opportunity to learn about the culture and languages of South Korea, Taiwan and China.
+Robert G. Price, born in Grimbsy, UK, has spent many years traveling and working with foreign languages.
+Fascinated by hearing of his Grandfather’s military service in Hong Kong in the 1940s, he first started learning Cantonese as a teenager.
+Teaching in East Asia for nearly five years gave him the opportunity to learn about the culture and languages of South Korea, Taiwan, and China.
 In 2015 he gained his Masters (Magister) in Chinese Studies at the University of Cologne, Germany.

 Is sci-fi popular in China?

 The number of Chinese films based on SF is indeed quite small but this is starting to increase over time.
 Stephen Chow’s ‘The Mermaid’ has been described as a “science fantasy romantic comedy” and was a hit in China last year and this year saw the release of ZHA Muchun’s time-travel based ‘Reset’, directed by Korean director Chang and produced by Jackie Chan.
-But the film that a lot of people are awaiting for is the film adaptation of LIU Cixin’s ‘The Three Body Problem’ which is due for release some time in 2017.
+But the film that a lot of people are waiting for is the film adaptation of LIU Cixin’s ‘The Three-Body Problem’ which is due for release sometime in 2017.

-SF literature has seen a rise in popularity over the last couple of decades and especially so since the release in book form of LIU’s ‘The Three Body Problem’ (it was originally serialised in the SF literature magazine Science Fiction World) but it’s still seen by many as something for children – at least this is the impression I get from Chinese friends.
+SF literature has seen a rise in popularity over the last couple of decades and especially so since the release in book form of LIU’s ‘The Three-Body Problem’ (it was originally serialized in the SF literature magazine Science Fiction World) but it’s still seen by many as something for children – at least this is the impression I get from Chinese friends.

 In 1918, LU published a story written in a more colloquial style of writing which echoed the spoken language more closely.
 There had been other examples of this so-called ‘Baihua’ style of writing in the past, but LU’s ‘Diary of a Madman’ was the first to use it to tell a whole story.
 LU later became revered as the father of modern literature and this had the effect in later generations that certain ideas he had of education for the masses were adopted by the Communist Party and consequently SF in China became used only for instructional purposes.